An energy-capacity inequality for Legendrian submanifolds: Pushing off the Lagrangian concordance

 defined on a neighborhood

 of the zero section.

-Again use $q$ to denote the standard coordinate on the $\R$-factor, while $\mathbf{q}$ is used to denote local coordinates on $\Lambda$.
-The coordinates $p$ and $\mathbf{p}$ are then used to denote the corresponding (locally defined) canonical conjugate momenta. \begin{lma} The above embedding can be made to coincide with the symplectomorphism
+Again we use $q$ to denote the standard coordinate on the $\R$-factor, while $\mathbf{q}$ is used to denote local coordinates on $\Lambda$.
+The coordinates $p$ and $\mathbf{p}$ are then used to denote the corresponding (locally defined) canonical conjugate momenta.